jacobcode01/ChurnLabs/README.md

 ## Experiment Tracking
 - This project uses MLflow to track machine learning experiments, compare models, and log artifacts.
-- MLflow helps maintain reproducibility and transparency by tracking model parameters, evaluation metrics, etc.
+- MLflow maintains reproducibility and transparency by tracking model parameters, evaluation metrics, and artifacts in a centralized dashboard.
-- Instead of manually tracking results in notebooks,
-- MLflow provides a centralized dashboard to analyze and compare model performance.

 ### Start the MLflow Dashboard
 - To start the MLflow dashboard locally, run the following command from the project root directory :